city-services

 Presentation Slides:

-• A Memorandum of Understanding has been signed by all three project partners: the District of Summerland, Community Futures Okanagan-Similkameen, and Garnet Valley Ranch Ltd.
+• A Memorandum of Understanding has been signed by all three project partners: the District of Summerland, Community Futures Okanagan-Similkameen, and the new partner LocalMotive Organic Delivery.

-• The District of Summerland is currently looking for grant funding opportunities for the Okanagan Food and Innovation Hub at 26405 Garnet Valley Road
+• The District of Summerland is currently looking for grant funding opportunities for the Okanagan Food and Innovation Hub (Location TBD).

 Additional information and the Hub's business plan can be found here: OFIH Business Plan